kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

     template<typename Key, typename Value> inline  tree234<Key, Value>::Node::Node(const Node& lhs)  noexcept : totalItems{lhs.totalItems},  keys_values{lhs.keys_values}
     {
-      if (lhs.parent == nullptr) // If lhs is the root, then set parent to nullptr. parent = nullptr;
+      if (!lhs.parent) // If lhs is the root, then set parent to nullptr. parent = nullptr;

       if (lhs.isLeaf()) { // A leaf node's children are all nullptr